Genvid Technologies raises $27 million for interactive streaming engine

 Genvid Technologies has raised $27 million in funding for its interactive streaming engine.
-Galaxy Interactive, the division of merchant bank Galaxy Digital led the round, which brings the startup’s total funding raised to $47 million.
+Galaxy Interactive, the division of merchant bank Galaxy Digital, led the round, bringing the startup’s total funding raised to $47 million.

-New York-based Genvid‘s interactive streaming engine enables customers to monetize livestreams through sponsorships and in-stream purchases.
+The New York-based Genvid‘s interactive streaming engine enables customers to monetize livestreams through sponsorships and in-stream purchases.
 Genvid CEO Jacob Navok said in an interview with GamesBeat that his company aims to make spectating games and esports on streams more interesting and interactive for players.

 Genvid uses its cloud streaming technology to create new kinds of services, such as interactive streams for esports tournaments that are broadcast to platforms such as Twitch, YouTube, and others.
 It can, for instance, enable viewers to spectate an esports match where they can change which esports athlete they are following on the fly.
 Advertisers can also show unique ads to the viewers based on the viewers’ likes.
 Japan’s NTT Docomo recently used Genvid at the Tokyo Game Show to host an interactive streaming event to show how 5G wireless data would transform gaming.